7 steps to avoiding a human data breach

 Since the introduction of the Notifiable Data Breaches scheme, the OAIC has taken an educative approach.

-However, suggested legislative amendments in the 2023 Privacy Act Review suggest that the OAIC may undertake broader enforcement activities in the future.
+The 2023 Privacy Act Review recommends enhanced enforcement provisions, so it is possible the OAIC may undertake broader enforcement activities in the future.

 Final suggestions